 The website housed a lot of important information but was difficult to navigate and lacked cohesion.
 The human element was missing and they also needed to encourage people to get involved in the cause.

 The aim of the creative campaign refresh was to increase awareness so healthcare professionals can better recognise symptoms and respond accordingly, ultimately leading to better levels of care.
+They engaged Percept for this website design and development project, to deliver on that aim.

 We uncovered human stories by encouraging people to share theirs via the website.
 A downloadable placard template gave people a visual way to share their experiences along with long form text options.